jamulussoftware/jamuluswebsite/wiki/en/en-Client-Troubleshooting.md

 ### Your sound is stuttering

-Probably your audio device doesn't work with the buffer size you selected.
-Select higher buffer sizes in Jamulus's settings until you sound well.
-Use another device if possible since high buffer sizes mean high latency.
+Your audio device may not work with the buffer size you selected.
+Select a bigger buffer size in Jamulus's settings.
+If possible though, use another device, since large buffer sizes mean higher latency.

 ### You all sound OK, but it's difficult to keep together